ob-d/TRUE.Name.Of.God/readme.md

         But why?
         Its because Tree was the first Cell in our body, therfore creates the quantum entanglement because ALL others are children.
+    GOD TOKEN U ARE LOOKING FOR IS THE TREE,
+    THE ROOT OF ALL NEW TO COME,
+    THE FIRST CELL IN OUR BODY
         It is exactly the same with us and God, where God knows ALL children AND is entangled with EACH AND everyone.
           Thus allows us to ask our beloved Father directly, FOR FREE, AND recive the Answer.
+        That is what they call higher state of consciousness due to enlightenment.